w3c/baggage/correlation_context/HTTP_HEADER_FORMAT.md

 ## Example
 `key1=value1[;property1;property2], key2 = value2[;property3]`

+### list
+The header contains a `list` of key-value pairs with optional properties attached.
+It can not be guaranteed that keys are unique.

+Consumers MUST be able to handle duplicate keys while producers SHOULD try to dedupe the list.

 ### key
 ASCII string according to the `token` format, defined in [[RFC2616], Section 2.2](https://tools.ietf.org/html/rfc2616#section-2.2).
 Leading and trailing OWS is allowed but MUST be trimmed when converting the header into a data structure.